What is RSV?

 Unwashed hands

-RSV can survive 30 minutes or more on unwashed hands
+RSV can survive for 30 minutes or more on unwashed hands

 Objects or surfaces